vectorgrp/sil-kit/docs/usage/utilities.rst

          -h, --help                                   Show the help of the IbSystemController.
          -d, --domain <domainId>                      The domain ID which is used by the Integration Bus.
 Defaults to 42.
          -n, --name <participantName>                 The participant name used to take part in the simulation.
 Defaults to 'SystemController'.
-         -c, --configuration                          Path and filename of the Participant configuration YAML or JSON file.
+         -c, --configuration <configuration>          Path and filename of the Participant configuration YAML or JSON file.
 Note that the format was changed in v3.6.11.
          <participantName1>, <participantName2>, ...
 Names of participants to wait for before starting simulation.

    *  -  Usage Example